 Available on: PlayStation5, Xbox Series X/S, Nintendo Switch, iOS, Android, PC

 By now, you can play Fortnite without the building element, but that doesn't mean the game has lost its main selling point.
-Instead, Fortnite has grown into a game that incorporates any kind of pop culture character you can think of into its limited-time events, hosts concerts and tells an interesting story with each season its island gets destroyed and restored.
+Instead, Fortnite has grown into a game that incorporates any kind of pop culture character you can think of into its limited-time events, hosts concerts, and tells an interesting story with each season its island gets destroyed and restored.
 It's never too late to dive into Fortnite, and the ease with which you can pick it up is another reason it's definitely still one of the best battle royale games.
-Check our full Fortnite review.

 Available on: Xbox Series X/S, PC